Why the Majority of Small Business Owners Don’t Apply for Funding

 Small business blogs are another area of education the BMO report identified as a source that can help business owners.
 They can be a treasure trove of information when it comes to finding programs that offer funding, whether it’s at a local, state, or national level.
-LendEDU also has a search tool for small business funding that includes loans, grants, and investors.
+LendEDU also has a search tool for small business grants.

 Business owners may want to consider these measures to continue searching for ways to improve their businesses.
 Even successful businesses can benefit from innovation – it isn’t just the struggling ones that need it.